 6.6 Procedures

+{Editor's note (2014-11): any impact on procedures by DTLS-SRTP based key management?
+For instance: procedure: IF srtp/km = "DTLS-SRTP THEN srtp/set = only {NULL, AES_CM_128} }

+{Editor's note (2015-06): analysis of DTLS-SRTP applicability (see also discussion/framework in AVD-4744), - results & comments: => YES, If srtp/km = DTLS-SRPT, then other properties or propertiy values might not be applicable!}

+{Editor's note (2015-10): Proposal: srtp/set and srtp/sat are only applicable for srtp/km = "SDES".
+For srtp/km = "DTLS-SRTP" the H.248.93(DTLS) poperty dtlscn/dssp is used.}

 6.6.1 Determining cryptographic capabilities

-The MGC can determine the cryptographic transforms that an MG supports by auditing the value of the Supported Encryption Transforms (set) and Supported Authentication Transforms (sat) properties.
+The MGC can determine the cryptographic transforms that an MG supports for the “SDES” key management scheme by auditing the value of the Supported Encryption Transforms (set) and Supported Authentication Transforms (sat) properties.
 Usually, these properties are only available on the Root termination, and convey the cryptographic capabilities of the MG as a whole.
 However, it is possible that some use-cases will call for the support of these properties on non-Root terminations.
 One example would be a case where different terminations have different cryptographic capabilities.

 The Supported Encryption Transforms and Supported Authentication Transforms properties declare a value for the NULL cipher and the NULL authentication algorithm respectively.
 By including these values, a MG explicitly indicates that its policy allows the use of unencrypted and/or unauthenticated SRTP and SRTCP packets.
 Note that, in accordance with [IETF RFC 3711], SRTCP packets must be authenticated using a non-NULL algorithm, regardless of the declared support of the NULL authentication algorithm.

+To determine the cryptographic capability for the "DTLS-SRTP" key management scheme, the MGC may audit the DTLS-SRTP protection profiles (dtlscn/dspp) property from the dtlscn package in [ITU-T H.248.90].

 6.6.2 Key management